Crisis services are available during regular business hours at all outpatient clinic locations.

 Behavioral Health Emergencies don't always happen between 9 and 5.
 When immediate attention is needed, the Adult Crisis Stabilization Unit (ACSU) is a 24-hour alternative to hospitalization.
 Our staff is available to assist behavioral health consumers through a time of crisis and help them return to their normal routine.
 Our treatment team focuses on linking the consumer with community resources and returning them to their home as quickly as possible.

-Through a partnership with Hardin Memorial Hospital, Communicare is able to provide in-patient psychiatric care to all consumers within our region.
+Through a partnership with Baptist Health-Hardin, Communicare is able to provide in-patient psychiatric care to all consumers within our region.
 This program has been recognized by the National Alliance on Behavioral Health and Eli Lilly as a recipient of the annual "Heroes in the Fight" award, which celebrates dignity, courage, hope, and recovery in the treatment of people with severe and persistent behavioral health within specific local or state communities.
 This program now includes ER consultations.

 Assertive Community Treatment (ACT)